 RPNs support clients at all health stages, even those who need comfort-focused, caring attention.

-RPNs enjoy guaranteed steady pay and root themselves in a purpose of helping others, work all across the country, make community improvements, and provide a strong nursing backbone.
+RPNs enjoy guaranteed steady pay and are rooted in a purpose of helping others, working all across the country, making community improvements, and providing a strong nursing backbone.

-For those who care, the community, and connection, becoming a Registered Practical Nurse is a valued profession in Canada.
+For those who care about community and connection, becoming a Registered Practical Nurse is a valued profession in Canada.
 For many, practical nursing is a career, but above all, it is a vocation in service.

 Provinces and Territories That Recognize Practical Nurses in Canada